 The spring and summer rains can be a very welcomed event for palms in the South Florida area.

 The rains along with the high humidity help push out new dark green leaves on one of my favorite indoor palms.

-Bamboo Palms produce about ten or fifteen feathery, dark green fronds per cane.
+The Bamboo Palm Chamaedorea seifrizii produces about ten or fifteen feathery, dark green fronds per cane.
 The stems are thick and covered with tan fiber that looks like bamboo.